zenml-io/zenml/docs/book/mlops-stacks/step-operators/amazon-sagemaker.md

 for detailed instructions.
 * An [AWS container registry](../container-registries/amazon-ecr.md) as part of our stack.
 Take a look [here](../container-registries/amazon-ecr.md#how-to-deploy-it) for a guide on how to set that up.
 * A [remote artifact store](../artifact-stores/artifact-stores.md) as part of your stack.
+This is needed so that both your orchestration environment as well as SageMaker can read and write step artifacts.
+Check out the documentation page of the artifact store you want to use for more information on how to set that up and configure authentication for it.
+* A [local orchestrator](../orchestrators/local.md) as part of your stack.
+This is a current limitation of the SageMaker step operator which will be resolved in an upcoming release.
 * The `aws` cli set up and authenticated.
 Make sure you have the permissions to create and manage SageMaker runs.
 * An instance type that we want to execute our steps on.